-Bristol Old Vic's take on Jane Eyre is 'costume drama, but not as we know it', say the critics
+Bristol Old Vic's take on the much-loved romance is 'costume drama, but not as we know it', say the critics

 What you need to know

-An adaptation of Charlotte Bronte’s classic novel, Jane Eyre, has opened at the Old Vic theatre in Bristol.
-The four-and-a-half hour staging, directed by Sally Cookson, is divided into two parts which can either be seen over two nights or on the same day as a matinee followed by a performance in the evening.
+An adaptation of Charlotte Bronte's classic novel Jane Eyre has opened at the Old Vic theatre in Bristol.
+The four-and-a-half hour staging, directed by Sally Cookson, is divided into two parts that can either be seen over two nights or on the same day as a matinee followed by an evening performance.

-The theatrical version is directed by Sally Cookson with music by Benji Bower and stars Madeleine Worrall as Jane.
-Runs until March 29.
+The theatrical version, featuring music by Benji Bower, stars Madeleine Worrall as Jane and runs until March 29.

 What the critics like

 "It is costume drama, but not as we know it," says Dominic Maxwell in The Times.
 In spite of the age of the source material, the show holds the audience’s attention from start to finish.
-"Newcomers and Bronte-holics alike will be gripped, amused and moved by a boldly theatrical show," Maxwell says.
+"Newcomers and Bronte-holics alike will be gripped, amused and moved by a boldly theatrical show," he adds.

-Most compelling of all is the music by Benji Bower, which travels through an eclectic range of styles, says Charles Spencer in The Telegraph.
-From folk tunes and hymns to "electronic minimalism".
+Most compelling of all is Bower's music, which travels through an eclectic range of styles, says Charles Spencer in the Daily Telegraph, from folk tunes and hymns to "electronic minimalism".

 The simple staging contrasts excellently with the complex emotion the play manages to evoke, says The Guardian's Lyn Gardner.
 Michael Vale's "design of wooden platforms and metal ladders" offers a stark simplicity, but the play itself has "a beating, passionate heart".